Overview

 Behavior therapies may help you eliminate or lessen episodes of stress incontinence.
 The treatments your doctor recommends may include:

-• Pelvic floor muscle exercises.
+- Pelvic floor muscle exercises.
 Called Kegel exercises, these movements strengthen your pelvic floor muscles and urinary sphincter.
 Your doctor or a physical therapist can help you learn how to do them correctly.
 Just like any other exercise routine, how well Kegel exercises work for you depends on whether you perform them regularly.

 A technique called biofeedback can be used along with Kegel exercises to make them more effective.
-Biofeedback involves the use of pressure sensors or electrical stimulation to reinforce the proper muscle contractions.
+Biofeedback involves the use of pressure sensors or electrical stimulation to reinforce the proper muscle contractions. - Fluid consumption.
+Your doctor might recommend the amount and timing of fluids you consume during the day and evening.
+However, don’t limit what you drink so much that you become dehydrated.

 Your doctor may also suggest that you avoid caffeinated and alcoholic beverages because it’s believed that in some people these dietary irritants affect your bladder function.
 But, new research suggests that coffee and caffeine may not increase stress incontinence.
-If you find that using fluid schedules and avoiding dietary irritants significantly improves leakage, you’ll have to decide whether these changes are worth the improvement in leakage.
+If you find that using fluid schedules and avoiding dietary irritants significantly improves leakage, you’ll have to decide whether these changes are worth the improvement in leakage. - Healthy lifestyle changes.
+Quitting smoking, losing excess weight or treating a chronic cough will lessen your risk of stress incontinence as well as improve your symptoms.

-• Bladder training.
+- Bladder training.
 Your doctor might recommend a schedule for toileting (bladder training) if you have mixed incontinence.
 More frequent voiding of the bladder may reduce the number or severity of urge incontinence episodes.

 Medications